-Salary includes reference salary. overtime, London weighting and/ or London allowances, reserved rights to housing allowance and any other allowance to the extent that it is subject to UK taxation.
-It reimbursement of expenses directly

-Chief Officer Group and the Chief incurred in the performance of an individual's duties.
+Salary includes reference salary, overtime, London weighting and/ or London allowances, reserved rights to housing allowance and any other allowance to the extent that it is subject to UK taxation.
+It does not include amounts that are a reimbursement of expenses directly incurred in the performance of an individual's duties.